1601-mma2013/One_Call/README.md

 ### c.
 Stakeholder Interviews (internal / external)

-1. product{project} vision
+####Product{project} vision

-   - Users able to call the correct contact number right away without wasting time when they are in emergency situation.
+* Users able to call the correct contact number right away without wasting time when they are in emergency situation.
-   - To provide quick and accessible help at all times with accurate information
+* To provide quick and accessible help at all times with accurate information

-2. risk
+####Risk

-      - Users abuse the usage of emergency buttons, causing false alarm.
+* Users abuse the usage of emergency buttons, causing false alarm.
-      - Information of nearest stations are not updated
+* Information of nearest stations are not updated
-      - Users' handphone GPS is not responsive
+* Users' handphone GPS is not responsive

-3. Obstacles
+####Obstacles
-        -Accuracy of location
+* Accuracy of location
-        -Techincal problems
+* Techincal problems

-4. constraints
+####Constraints

-      - Lack of information
+* Lack of information
-      - Missed up some location and contact.
+* Missed up some location and contact.
-      - Users ignore the application as if they think emergencies not happen always.
+* Users ignore the application as if they think emergencies not happen always.
-      - Users do not think that application is helpful.
+* Users do not think that application is helpful.

-	1. Internal limitations
-		2. viable technologies
-		2. cost
-5. opportunities
+####Opportunities
-        1. Lessen worst case scenerio (Example : if taking more time to find the right contact number,it might be too late)
+* Lessen worst case scenerio (Example : if taking more time to find the right contact number,it might be too late)
 - to minimize the time needed to obtain correct contact number
 - to improve personal safety [especially emergency happens when you are alone/during midnight]

-	1. **In spite of** the obstacles we have this project has strength from a), b), c), ….
-	2. Persisting problem

-5. users

 ### d.
 User observations
-Understand user needs and behavior and describe it.
-Find various aspect of audience/customer

 1. Users